-Figure 5 illustrates the disparity among European welfare states with regard to 'work poverty': 'work poverty' is around 20% in Scandinavian welfare states, but between 40 and 50% in the UK, Estonia, Greece, Spain, Italy, Hungary and Malta.
-The vertical axis shows that there is an even larger disparity with regard to 'severe work poverty': the share of children living in very work-poor households is less than 5% in Cyprus, Switzerland, Luxemburg, Poland, Slovenia, and Norway; it is around 14% in Bulgaria, Belgium, Hungary and the UK.
-Although 'work poverty' is influenced by the prevalence of part-time work and by the distribution of jobs across households, it correlates rather strongly (negatively) with simple individual employment headcounts.11 Severe work poverty is much less correlated with individual employment rates than work poverty.
-As a result, European welfare states display very different patterns with regard to individual employment rates, work poverty and severe work poverty.12 Our indicator of the 'relative severity of work poverty' reflects the diversity in these patterns; in countries above the trend line in Figure 5, relative severity of work poverty is higher than
+Figure 5 illustrates the disparity among European welfare states with regard to 'work poverty': work poverty is around 20% in Scandinavian welfare states, but between 40 and 60% in Latvia, the UK, Estonia, Greece, Spain, Italy, Hungary, Malta and Ireland.
+The vertical axis shows that there is an even larger disparity with regard to 'severe work poverty': the share of children living in very work-poor households is less than 5% in Luxembourg, Cyprus, Poland, Switzerland, Romania, Slovenia, and Norway; it is around 14% in Bulgaria, Belgium, Hungary and the UK.
+Although 'work poverty' is influenced by the prevalence of part-time work and by the distribution of jobs across households, it correlates rather strongly (negatively) with simple individual employment rates than work poverty.
+As a result, European welfare states display very different patterns with regard to individual employment rates,

-11 One can calculate individual nonemployment rates on the basis of SILC, applying the ILO concept of employment which is used in the European Labour Force Survey.
-In SILC 2007, 2008, 2009, 2010 the correlation between individual nonemployment rates, so defined, and work poverty is between 0,80 and 0,90; the correlation between individual nonemployment rates and severe work poverty is between 0,50 and (exceptionally, for one year) 0,65.
+(7) One can calculate individual nonemployment rates on the basis of SILC, applying the ILO concept of employment which is used in the European Labour Force Survey.
+In EU-SILC 2007, 2008, 2009, 2010 the correlation between individual nonemployment rates, so defined, and work poverty is between 0.80 and 0.90; the correlation between individual nonemployment rates and severe work poverty is between 0.50 and (exceptionally, for one year) 0.65.